Financial Connections Group Inc. Invests $406,000 in PIMCO Multi Sector Bond Active ETF (NYSEARCA:PYLD)

-Financial Connections Group Inc. purchased a new stake in PIMCO Multi Sector Bond Active ETF (NYSEARCA:PYLD – Free Report) in the 3rd quarter, according to the company in its most recent filing with the SEC.
-The institutional investor purchased 16,623 shares of the company’s stock, valued at approximately $406,000.
-PIMCO Multi Sector Bond Active ETF comprises about 0.5% of Financial Connections Group Inc.’s investment portfolio, making the stock its 23rd biggest position.
-Financial Connections Group Inc. owned about 0.59% of PIMCO Multi Sector Bond Active ETF at the end of the most recent quarter.
+Financial Connections Group Inc. acquired a new stake in PIMCO Multi Sector Bond Active ETF (NYSEARCA:PYLD – Free Report) during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 16,623 shares of the company’s stock, valued at approximately $406,000.
+PIMCO Multi Sector Bond Active ETF comprises approximately 0.5% of Financial Connections Group Inc.’s portfolio, making the stock its 23rd largest position.
+Financial Connections Group Inc. owned 0.59% of PIMCO Multi Sector Bond Active ETF as of its most recent filing with the Securities and Exchange Commission.

 The PIMCO Multisector Bond Active Exchange-Traded Fund (PYLD) is an exchange-traded fund that mostly invests in broad credit fixed income.
 The fund actively manages a multi-sector portfolio of fixed income instruments issued by various US and non-US public or private-sector entities.
 The fund has no maturity and credit rating limitations.